 If you are unsure what type of smoke alarm you have – take a look on the back of it.
 If it has the tri-foil radioactive symbol like this image below it means you have an ionization smoke alarm and should consider replacing it with the photoelectric type as soon as possible.

-Our wireless interconnected photoelectric smoke alarms are also powered by a long life 10-year lithium ion battery.
+Our wireless photoelectric interconnected smoke alarms are also powered by a long life 10-year battery.
 The battery is sealed inside the unit and is non-replaceable.
 At the end of the 10-year battery life span, the entire smoke alarm is replaced for a new one.

 How do wireless interconnected smoke alarms work?